damnkrishna/CyberGaurd-j/Google-Cyber-cert/foundation.md

 A special type of PII that falls under stricter handling guidelines and requires enhanced protection measures.

 ## Evolution of cybersecurity
+cybersecurity was once something no one has any idea about but one by one the whole thing went worldwide people started protecting themselves as well as attacking others